tomjoht/learnapidoc/_includes/content/activities/work_with_stoplight.md

 To experiment with the 3.0 support, download the [openapi_openweathermap.yml](https://idratherbewriting.com/learnapidoc/docs/rest_api_specifications/openapi_openweathermap.yml) that we built previously in the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).
 Import it using the same process as above but selecting OAS 3 instead of OAS 2.

 After you import it into Stoplight, notice the absence of the Design button.
-However, the Read view has a Send a Request section at the bottom.
-See if you can make a successful request (hint: make sure to enter the API key for the `appid` and add a value for a parameter such as `zip`)
+However, you can still edit your project in the Code view.

 {% if page.workshop_activities == true %}*For more information related to this activity, see [Stoplight &mdash; visual modeling tools for creating your OpenAPI spec](pubapis_stoplight.html).*{% endif %}